godotengine/godot-docs/tutorials/math/vectors_advanced.rst

         }

 As you can see, planes are quite useful, and this is the tip of the iceberg.
-You might be wondering what happens with non convex polygons.
+You might be wondering what happens with non-convex polygons.
 This is usually just handled by splitting the concave polygon into smaller convex polygons, or using a technique such as BSP (which is not used much nowadays).